aamache/d8-assessment/README.md

 ## Important notes about Composer

+### If using Docker: don't change dependencies outside the container

+With amazee.io local stack, most of Mac and Windows users run Composer commands outside the Docker container because file system works faster in this case.
+This is perfectly fine to run `composer install` in this way.
+But running `composer update` and `composer require` outside the container may lead to issues.
+The reason is:
+- Composer considers OS type and PHP version while bulding the dependency tree
+- Composer packages can depend on OS type and PHP version
+- your OS type and PHP version may differ from the container ones

+So the safer way is to *always run `composer update` and `composer require` from the Docker container*.

 ### Running `composer require` prior to `composer install` can lead to dependencies update

 If you just cloned a repository and want to add a new package to the project, *run `composer install` before `composer require`*.
 Otherwise Composer can update other project dependencies without your request.